chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 .. tip::

   Phase fraction gradient filter value (:math:`\eta_n`) and curvature filter value (:math:`\eta_k`) must be small values larger than 0.
-We recommend the following procedure to choose a proper value for these parameters: 1, Enable ``output auxiliary fields`` to write filtered phase fraction gradient and filtered curvature fields 2, Choose a small value for :math:`\eta = h/10`, where :math:`h` is the smallest mesh size 3, Run the simulation and check whether the filtered phase fraction gradient and filtered curvature fields are smooth and without oscillation 4, If the filtered phase fraction gradient and filtered curvature fields show oscillations, increase the value :math:`\eta` to a larger value (:math:`\eta = h/5`, for example), and repeat this process until reaching smooth filtered phase fraction gradient and filtered curvature fields without oscillations.
+We recommend the following procedure to choose a proper value for these parameters: 1) Enable ``output auxiliary fields`` to write filtered phase fraction gradient and filtered curvature fields, 2) Choose a small value for :math:`\eta = h/10`, where :math:`h` is the smallest mesh size, 3) Run the simulation and check whether the filtered phase fraction gradient and filtered curvature fields are smooth and without oscillation, and 4) If the filtered phase fraction gradient and filtered curvature fields show oscillations, increase the value :math:`\eta` to a larger value (:math:`\eta = h/5`, for example), and repeat this process until reaching smooth filtered phase fraction gradient and filtered curvature fields without oscillations.

 .. code-block:: text